Zwitty/zwitty.github.io/about.md

 ---
 # About

 My name is Matthew Clark.
-I am currently working on obtaining my bachelor's degree in Computer Science at the [University of Ontario Institute of Technology (UOIT)][1].
+I am recent graduate in Computer Science from the [University of Ontario Institute of Technology (UOIT)][1].
 I am currently living in the Greater Toronto Area in Canada.

 I have a passion for new technology and enjoy discussing new trends with anybody.
 My focus when trying to create new software and technology is education technology, I would like to work on software that will be used in classrooms to improve the learning environment.